flosch/pongo2/README.md

 		"net/http"
 	)

+	// Pre-compiling the templates at application startup using the
+	// little Must()-helper function (Must() will panic if FromFile()
+	// or FromString() will return with an error - that's it).
+	// It's faster to pre-compile it anywhere at startup and only
+	// execute the template later.
 	var tplExample = pongo2.Must(pongo2.FromFile("example.html"))

 	func examplePage(w http.ResponseWriter, r *http.Request) {
-		err := tplExample.ExecuteRW(w, &pongo2.Context{"query": r.FormValue("query")})
+		// Execute the template per HTTP request err := tplExample.ExecuteRW(w, &pongo2.Context{"query": r.FormValue("query")})
 		if err != nil {
 			http.Error(w, err.Error(), http.StatusInternalServerError)